julesjazz/grapefruitlab/content/print/pity-fear.md

 ### [Mia - The Benefit of Real Chairs]

 **Mia:**
 Oh, right!
 So Plato doesn’t like *art*.
 Well he enjoys it, but he says it’s bad for us.
-Art is just a poor imitation of life — a travesty, I guess.
-From the Latin *transvestire —* to cross-dress.
+Art is just a poor imitation of life — a parody… a travesty!
+From the Latin *transvestire* — to cross-dress.
 But he also thinks that life itself is just a poor imitation, a shadow of… something… else.
 Like on a cave wall, or whatever.

 Plato thinks this physical world — flesh and blood and broken bones — is too unreliable to be *really* real.
 It’s not rational enough!
 Things change too much.
 Entropy and whatever.
 So there must be some more *real* reality, somewhere else.

 Sorry, that’s a bit abstract.
 Like, ok: if *you are* sitting in a chair, and *you are also* sitting in a chair, but they’re not the same chair…?
 They don’t even look the same!
 Then what do we even mean by that word: *chair*?
-It doesn’t refer to any*thing.* What happens if your chair breaks?
+It doesn’t refer to _anything_.
+What happens if your chair breaks?
 Chairs break all the time!
 Are they still chairs?
 Or do we just mean that, at this moment, they are *both chair-like*?
 But then, to say these blue monstrosities are *like* something else — then that *something else* must actually exist, right?
 So that means that the chairs we have, here in a warehouse off Santa Fe, are just poor imitations — shadows of the real thing.
 The original, perfect *Chair*. *The Ideal Chair Form.*

 And those Real Things — real chairs, real… women — must all be somewhere we can’t see, can’t touch.
 We can only *reason* about them.
 Pure Reason, right?
 And he calls that the *Realm of Forms.* It’s like an Amazon warehouse somewhere, full of *Ideals*.
 Hidden truths.
-The platonic form of Truth at the bottom of her platonic well, with a platonic whip.
+The platonic Truth emerging from her platonic well, with a platonic whip.

 It’s why truth has to be naked!
 Otherwise she’s probably hiding something under her skirt!
 Or are things more true when they’re hidden?
 If not *under our clothes,* then maybe *between our ears*?
 Does that make a truth more extra *real*?
 More pure and immaculate — free from any contamination of the body.

 Bodies are messy… All these desires.
 Fluids… blood and…

-*[a spell?]*
+*[A spell: Inhale.
+Turn Back, Home, Weight.
+Recover.]*

 Bodies ruin everything.
 They’re fickle & temporary.
 Irrational.
 In order to be *real*, Plato needs everything to be reliable!
 Insistent, persistent, and consistent. *The facts can’t possibly care about your feelings!*